cjshelton/portfolio/src/blog-posts/2021-12-16-typescript-part-1-an-introduction/index.md

 ## Structural Typing in TypeScript

-JavScript is a duck typed language meaning no type checks are performed prior to the code running, and when it runs, it will try execute whatever it can on the objects supplied, regardless of their type or structure.
+JavaScript is also a duck typed language meaning no type checks are performed prior to the code running, and when it runs, it will try execute whatever it can on the objects supplied, regardless of their type or structure.
 TypeScript uses structural typing, meaning it determines types based on their structure - what properties and functions an object has, and these type checks happen at compile time, not runtime.

 More on these typing systems below.